 The therapy I offer is Humanistic in its approach, emphasizing the uniqueness of the individual and their ability to fulfil their potential given the right circumstances and support.

 Prior to joining BTC I managed the services of The Sara Lee Trust where I was also Deputy CEO and a practising therapist, working mainly with clients in cancer and palliative care.
+Before training as a therapist I spent a decade working in the financial sector.

 I take great interest in improving mental health services within Brighton, particularly helping people take the initial steps in pursuing therapy.
 As a first point of contact, I endeavour to make the process of starting therapy a positive experience.
 In my spare time, I also volunteer at a suicide prevention charity based in North London called, Maytree.